On Separating Wholeness Axioms: Preliminaries

 \section{Preliminaries}

 Let us clarify our notations before introducing preliminary notions.
 First-order theories are our central objects, and the definition of first-order expressions is standard.
 We assume that the formal definition of terms uses a fixed enumeration of variables $v_i$ for $i<\omega$, although we mostly informally denote them by $x$, $y$, $z$, etc. Also, we can always substitute quantified variables so that no quantifier uses the same variable in a single formula.
 Thus we always assume that each quantifier in a first-order formula bounds a uniquely corresponding variable.
+For a function symbol $f$ and a natural number $n$, we use the notation $f^n$ to denote the $n$th iterate of $f$; so for example, $f^2(x)$ denotes the term $f(f(x))$.

 We will also construct a `model' of a given first-order theory, and it requires defining substituting variables by elements in a domain.
+Finite tuples are functions whose domain is a finite ordinal.
 We denote a finite tuple of elements as vectors like $\vec{a}$.
 For a tuple of elements $\vec{a}$ and the $i$th variable $v_i$, $\vec{a}_{v_i}$ means the $i$th element of $\vec{a}$.
 If $i$ is larger than the length of $\vec{a}$, then we take $\vec{a}_{v_i}$ as the empty set.
 We usually use the notation $\vec{a}_x$ instead of $\vec{a}_{v_i}$, and the reader should understand $\vec{a}_x$ as $\vec{a}_{v_i}$ for some appropriate $i$ such that $x=v_i$.
 Also, for a finite tuple $\vec{a}$ and a variable $v_i$, $\vec{a}[b/v_i]$ is a tuple obtained by replacing $i$th element of $\vec{a}$ to $b$.
 If $i$ is larger than the length of $\vec{a}$, then $\vec{a}[b/v_i]$ is a finite tuple of length $(i+1)$ obtained from $\vec{a}$ by appending enough number of empty sets and $b$ at its $i$th place.
 We will use the notation $\vec{a}[b/x]$ instead of $\vec{a}[b/v_i]$, and we should understand the former as the latter in a natural manner.
 Also, we do not distinguish variables and elements unless the distinction is necessary.
 That is, we write $\phi(a_0,\cdots,a_m)$ or $\phi(\vec{a})$ instead of $\phi(v_0,\cdots,v_m)[\vec{a}]$.
 We use $\circ$ for an unknown binary connective of the first-order logic, and $\mathsf{Q}$ for an unspecified quantifier.
 Bounded quantifiers are often treated as formally distinct objects from unbounded quantifiers.

 The distinction between an object theory and a metatheory is often important in this paper, but its distinction might be implicit.
 We sometimes call formulas in the object theory as codes for formulas to distinguish them from actual formulas over the metatheory.
 Also, we often call natural numbers on the metatheory as standard natural numbers.
 A useful rule-of-thumb to note is that natural numbers to denote the complexity of formulas (like $n$ in $\Sigma_n$) in this paper are always standard.